-It appears that the islanders, observing that the caracaras attacked the goat kids, which were not defended by their mothers, decided to control the population of the caracara by means of poison and firearms, but despite those efforts a significant reduction in the population was not observed (Bent 1961).
+It appears that the islanders, observing that the caracaras attacked the young of the goats, which were not defended by their mothers, decided to control the population of the caracara by means of poison and firearms.

-Ten years after the visit of Dr. Palmer, Dr. Walter E. Bryant visited the island and observed a major drop in the population numbers.
+Ten years after the visit of Dr. Palmer, Dr. Walter E. Bryant visited the island (1885) and observed a major drop in the population numbers of the species.
 This drop continued in 1886 and by 1889 Dr. Bryant asserted that the species had been exterminated from the island (Bryant 1889), a finding that was corroborated by Dr Palmer who revisited the islands the same year.
-In 1896, four individuals were sighted by "goat hunters", in March of 1897 one specimen was spotted and it appears that the last sighting recorded was of a flock of 11 in 1900.
-Those 11 were caught by the scientific collector Rollo Beck, who asserted that those were the only individuals remaining on the island (Abbott 1933, Bent 1961).
+In 1896, four individuals were sighted by "goat hunters", in March of 1897 one specimen was spotted and it appears that the last sighting recorded was of a flock of eleven in 1900.
+Those 11 were collected by the scientific collector Rollo Beck, who asserted that those were the only individuals remaining on the island (Abbott 1933, Bent 1961).